 Rule 6.
 Share.
 Oftentimes, my hubby and I will split meals and/or desserts.
 Again this helps with automating portion control.
 On the times we pay for our meals out, this also allows as a 50% savings on food costs.

 Rule 7.
 Take some probiotics, eat some fiber.
 Oftentimes when traveling, my digestive system can get off track.
 I like to take a probiotic with me when I travel to help keep everything aligned and moving.
+You can check out nutritional supplements containing probiotics like Gundry MD Bio Complete 3 which an help reset your gut health and keep digestion going well.
 I also try to eat lots of high fiber foods, including things like prunes!
 Yes, prunes…

 Really, its all about balance.
 Have some fun, try the food, but don’t go overboard.
 I was optimistic when I got on the scale upon returning from vacation that my weight gain would be minimal and I would take off any extra pounds I may have gained in a day or two.
 However, I was so excited to see a smaller weight than I was before I left!
 Not only did I not get too far off track on my efforts prior to going on the cruise, but this also gave helped me jump start my efforts even more and give me the motivation I needed to really started on taking off some pounds!